junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 At some distance, the cities are burning, all flames and smoke.
 On a small hill, Dean and Cas are hugging and kissing.
 Cas is healed, his wings healthy and beautiful and spread out.
 Balthazar and Sam are around them, John is turned into a salt pillar facing the burning cities (not necessarily need to be depicted, just a note).

+### Posting

+#### Posting Summary

+It is a land of sin and blasphemy.
+It is the city where Dean was born and lives.
+The city named Sodom.

+It is a time when men hold no belief.
+It is the day the angel comes to the Earth.
+The angel named Castiel.

+It is fate.
+It is choice.

+The angel does not know what he is stepping into.
+The man does.
+And he tries so, so hard, to save him.
+Before they become the last righteous man and the last angel in the city that is sinned.

+#### Excerpt

 ### Arts

 #### Banner